 No Mas Lagrimas/No MoreTears (NMT) is a 501-c-3, grassroots community organization, NMT strives to identify and address gaps in the immediate needs of residents in our community.
 They hold weekly food and supply distributions staffed by all-volunteer teams.
 Youth programs such as movie nights to engage and lift up our young people also have been launched during the last year.
 They accept donations through paypal: firstname.lastname@example.org ,Venmo, or by check that can be mailed to: PO Box 814.
 Ithaca, NY, 14851.
 For more information, please visit their Website:https://nmlagrimas.wordpress.com/ or our Facebook page: https://www.facebook.com/groups/126458227429051

 2-1-1 Tompkins-Cortland wants to make sure that community members who contact us receive the most accurate and up-to-date information about programs and services.
 If your organization has made (or makes in the future) any changes to your programs, hours of operation and location, availability of services, or any other modifications because of the Coronavirus (COVID-19) situation, please let 2-1-1 know.
 We can make a temporary note in your program’s file to be sure that anyone who contacts us seeking assistance will have the latest details.
 Please dial 2-1-1 during business hours or email email@example.com anytime with your updates.

 Human Services Coalition

 At this time, the Human Services Coalition has moved to remote operations to better protect our staff, volunteers, clients, and nonprofit partners.
-Staff are are currently working from home.
+Staff are currently mostly working from home.